wangcan26/CameraCVGLView/README.md

 This Project is a collection demos of opengl or computer vision based on android camera2 api

 ## camera2 basic demo
-The master branch is a basic demo for displaying camera preview its contains two parts:
+The master branch is a basic demo for displaying camera preview using a SurfaceView with a SurfaceTexture created by OpenGL ES

+The demo contains two parts:

 ### CameraRenderView.java